Before building Analysis Services cubes we must first learn why and when cubes are a better

 Since SQL Server 2012, Analysis Services contains an additional tabular engine

-and the DAX language (based on the ideas of Power Pivot), but this aspect of
+and the DAX language, but this aspect of

 Analysis Services is not discussed in detail in this course.
 Please, see the